Skip to contents

 Conclusion

 This concludes our tutorial to introduce funbiogeo.
-The packages contains many more features, especially diagnostic plots, which are explained in detail in a dedicated vignette.
+The package contains many more features, especially several diagnostic plots that allow to identify which trait are missing or not, at species or site scales.
+All of the plots are explained in details in a dedicated vignette.
 There is also a specific vignette about transforming raw data from long to wide format.
-Finally, if you’re interested in learning about up-scaling your sites, you can refer to the specific vignette
+Finally, if you’re interested in learning about up-scaling your sites, which means aggregating your sites at coarser scales,you can refer to the specific vignette.

 References